 Example Trial Balance

-An advantage of an unadjusted trial balance is that a business owner, bookkeeper or accountant can see all the figures in one place.
-It is a great starting point to see any adjustments that are needed.
+An advantage of an unadjusted trial balance is that a business owner, bookkeeper, or accountant can see all the figures in one place.
+It is a great starting point for making any needed adjustments.

 5. Prepare Adjusting Journal Entries